UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-pullback-property-pushouts.lagda.md

         i
 ```

-The non-dependent pullback property follows from the dependent one by applying
+The nondependent pullback property follows from the dependent one by applying
 the dependent pullback property to the constant type family `λ _ → Y`.

 ```agda